glewe/dammie/README.md

 However, you can upgrade your existing TeamCal Neo 3 installation to TeamCal Neo 4 by following the instructions in the upgrade guide below.

 This is the first beta release of TeamCal Neo 4.
-I'd love to hear your thoughts and please report any issues you find on GitHub.
+I'd love to hear your thoughts.
+Please report any issues you find on GitHub.

 [TeamCal Neo issues](https://github.com/glewe/teamcal-neo/issues)